BaileyYi19307/test-final-project/README.md

 Once students have registered and logged in, they can list their items, browse others’ posts, and schedule meetups to exchange goods.
 The platform is intended to feature a built-in rating system, allowing sellers and buyers to rate each other’s reliability, including marking "no-shows" for missed meetups to keep things transparent for other students.

 ## Data Model

-The application will store Users, Listings, and Requests
+The application will store three main types of documents: Users, Listings, and Requests

+1. Users
-* Users: students who want to use the platform to buy/sell their leftover semester items
+   Represents students who use the platform to buy or sell their leftover semester items
-* Listings: represents the items that students post for sale/giveaway
-* Requests: represents potential meetup agreements between buyers and sellers for purchasing/picking up  furniture
+   Relationships:

-* Users can create multiple Listings (via references).
-* Users can initiate multiple Requests (via references).
+       Users can create multiple Listings (via references) Users can initiate multiple Requests (via references)
+3. Listings
+   Represents items that students post for sale or giveaway
+   Relationships:
-* Listings can have multiple Requests associated with them (via references).
+       Listings can have multiple Requests associated with them (via references)
+4. Requests
+   Represents potential meetup agreements between buyers and sellers for purchasing or picking up items
+   Relationships:
-* Each Request is linked to only one Listing (via references)
+       Each Request is linked to only one Listing (via references)

+Relationship Summary:
+  Users → Can create multiple Listings and initiate multiple Requests Listings → Can have multiple Requests
+  Requests → Are linked to one Listing

 An Example User: